yao2137/YOLO_CNN/README.md

 Q: Can I use a different camera?

 Yes, the system supports both USB webcams and RTSP streams.
 Update the camera source in main.py.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-For support or further inquiries, feel free to open an issue or contact Your Name.